James Thomas Sadler: Press accusations

-Then, always following police instructions, the reporters conducted inquiries at the London Naval Trade Centre and the Offices of the Ministry of Commerce, in order to verify whether or not at the time of the killings the sailor was on board.
+Then, always following police instructions, the reporters conducted inquiries at the London Naval Trade Centre and the Offices of the Board of Trade, in order to verify whether or not at the time of the killings the sailor was on board.
 They examined records and checked the dates, and it was proven that each time there was a crime, the defendant "signed" on a vessel one or two days before the respective homicide.

 Richardson would eventually end up sympathising and making friends with Sadler.
 He told the newspaper The Star (an adversary of the newspaper he worked for) that he falsely accused the man, and that Sadler filed and won a lawsuit against the media.
 To celebrate the success, a toast with plenty of drink was held in the offices of Richardson's newspaper.
 Sadler did not delay getting drunk, and when asked where he kept the money charged from The Star, he confided that it was kept under his cap.
 He was persuaded that it was better to keep the money inside the newspaper's safe for security reasons, to which he agreed.
 However, after a while, becoming more and more intoxicated, he became bellicose and demanded that his money be returned, claiming that he did not want to get scammed.
 On the next day, he went to his solicitor's office in order to give him the corresponding percentage of the received compensation.
 The curial at the time held a meeting with a person planning to smuggle arms into South America, taking advantage of the fact that two republics were at war.
 When the merchant learned that his other client was a sailor, he offered him a position, to which the lawyer advised Sadler not to take up as it was a "dangerous game".
 Sadler ignored the prudent advice, and, addressing the merchant, announced "I will make you a sailor, boss”.
 The next day, he left on the smuggler's ship bound for the Caribbean, this being the last true known fact about his whereabouts.

 Despite the above, modern studies registered that two people named James Sadler died in England, in 1906 or 1910.